 Erik Ljungberg during a trip.
 Erik was a noted debater and activist living in Gothenburg.

 I have co-authored a number of debate articles that have been published in national and county media such as Di, SvD, DN, GP and Sydsvenskan, and I also participated on radio and television as well as on larger conferences as speaker and moderator.
-Based on my various assignments of trust, I have participated in a number of collaborative bodies and networks in Sweden and in Northern Europe within the visual arts and in the cultural field more generally.
-One example is KLYS, which represents 30,000 Swedish artistic professionals in the areas of words, tone, stage, film and visual arts on issues of common interest.
+Based on my various assignments of trust, I have played an active role in of number of collaborative bodies and networks in Sweden and in Northern Europe within the visual arts and in the cultural field more generally.
+One example is umbrella organisation KLYS, which represents 30,000 Swedish artistic professionals in the areas of words, tone, stage, film and visual arts on issues of common interest.

 In the role of moderator.
 Panel discussion on the need for safe havens for persecuted visual artists at Galleri Format in Malmö.